AliReza7222/design_patterns/README.md

 # design_patterns
-Implementation and explanation of different design patterns.
+Implementation and explanation of different Design Patterns.